launchdarkly/api-client-java/docs/EnvironmentsApi.md

 EnvironmentsApi apiInstance = new EnvironmentsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String environmentKey = "environmentKey_example"; // String | The environment key
+String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. try {
-try {
     apiInstance.deleteEnvironment(projectKey, environmentKey);
 } catch (ApiException e) {